Selected Work

 Runbook delivered with architecture diagrams and command

 reference.
-Deployment time dropped from the initial
+Deployment time dropped from eight hours to

-eight-hour session to roughly one hour for subsequent
+roughly one hour for subsequent environments.

 Terraform